Harish-Chandra Research Institute

-The Harish-Chandra Research Institute (HRI) is an institution dedicated to research in mathematics and theoretical physics, located in Allahabad (officially Prayagraj), Uttar Pradesh in India.
+The Harish-Chandra Research Institute (HRI) is an institution dedicated to research in mathematics and theoretical physics, located in Prayagraj, Uttar Pradesh in India.
 Established in 1975, HRI offers masters and doctoral program in affiliation with the Homi Bhabha National Institute.

-HRI has a residential campus in Jhusi town near Allahabad on the banks of the River Ganges.
+HRI has a residential campus in Jhusi town in Prayagraj on the banks of the river Ganga.
 The institute has over 30 faculty, 50 doctoral students and 25 post-doctoral visiting research fellows and scientists.
 HRI is funded by the Department of Atomic Energy (DAE) of the Government of India.

 History

 The institute was founded as the Mehta Research Institute of Mathematics and Mathematical Physics in 1975, with an endowment from the B.S.
 Mehta Trust, Calcutta.
 The institute was initially managed by Badri Nath Prasad and following his death in January 1966 by S.R.
 Sinha, both from the Allahabad University.
 The first official director of the institute was Prabhu Lal Bhatnagar in 1975 when it became truly operational.
 He was followed by S.R.
 Sinha again.